RonNewcomb/react-vite-project/README.md

 The `msDismissDelay` is the number of milliseconds to wait until removing the modal from the DOM.
 This gives any exit animations you've made time to play out.
 Nicely, it doesn't block the async call's return.

+The `exitClassName` works with `msDismissDelay`.
+It accepts a string, the css class name to place onto the modal when it is beginning dismissal.

 ## Details

 The `<ModalProvider/>` only renders once (assuming, of course, nothing upwind of it causes everything to do so).
 The individual modals also tend to render only when a modal is first started or just finished.
 You don't have to worry about entire app re-renders from popping modals.